Caliphate: Al-Qaeda's caliphate goals

 Al-Qaeda has as one of its clearly stated goals the re-establishment of a caliphate.
 Its former leader, Osama bin Laden, called for Muslims to "establish the righteous caliphate of our umma".
 Al-Qaeda chiefs released a statement in 2005, under which, in what they call "phase five" there will be "an Islamic state, or caliphate".
 Al-Qaeda has named its Internet newscast from Iraq "The Voice of the Caliphate".
-According to author and Egyptian native Lawrence Wright, Ayman al-Zawahiri, bin Laden's mentor and al-Qaeda's second-in-command until 2011, once "sought to restore the caliphate... which had formally ended in 1924 following the dissolution of the Ottoman Empire but which had not exercised real power since the thirteenth century."
+According to Lawrence Wright, Ayman al-Zawahiri, bin Laden's mentor and al-Qaeda's second-in-command until 2011, once "sought to restore the caliphate... which had formally ended in 1924 following the dissolution of the Ottoman Empire but which had not exercised real power since the thirteenth century."
 Zawahiri believes that once the caliphate is re-established, Egypt would become a rallying point for the rest of the Islamic world, leading the jihad against the West.
 "Then history would make a new turn, God willing", Zawahiri later wrote, "in the opposite direction against the empire of the United States and the world's Jewish government".

 Opposition

 Scholar Olivier Roy writes that "early on, Islamists replace the concept of the caliphate ... with that of the emir."
 There were a number of reasons including "that according to the classical authors, a caliph must be a member of the tribe of the Prophet (the Quraysh) ... moreover, caliphs ruled societies that the Islamists do not consider to have been Islamic (the Ottoman Empire)."
-This is not the view of the majority of Islamist groups, as both the Muslim Brotherhood and Hizb ut-Tahrir view the Ottoman state as a caliphate.
+This is not the view of some Islamist groups; for example, both the Muslim Brotherhood and Hizb ut-Tahrir consider the Ottoman Empire to have been a caliphate.